MagerlinC/FullstackTemplate/README.md

 To get an overview of the end-to-end flow of this repo, an example request can be followed:

 - Frontend
-  - `CreateExample.ts` in the frontend uses the queries defined in `exampleQueries.ts` to send a request to the backend via `exampleService.ts`.
+  - `CreateExample.ts` in the frontend uses the ReactQuery queries defined in `exampleQueries.ts` to send a request to the backend via `exampleService.ts`.
 - Backend
   - The backend receives the request in `example.controller.ts` and uses the `example.service` to create a new `ExampleEntity` and store it in the DB